project8/dripline/Use-Protocol.md

 - OP_CMD*
 - OP_SEND
 - OP_RUN
-- OP_CONFIG (if changing the state of the service; reads are not lockable)

 *Unlock is a cmd but can bypass the lock with a force argument (see below).
 Broadcast commands `ping` and `set_condition` ignore lockout.